Professional edition active

 View Patient Education

-Drug-induced pulmonary disease is not a single disorder, but rather a common clinical problem in which a patient without previous pulmonary disease develops respiratory symptoms, chest x-ray changes, deterioration of pulmonary function, histologic changes, or several of these findings in association with medication therapy or illicit drug use.
-Here we use the term "drug" to include medications and illicit drugs that can cause the disorder.
-Over 150 drugs or categories of drugs have been reported to cause pulmonary disease; the mechanism is rarely known, but many drugs are thought to provoke a hypersensitivity response
+Drug-induced pulmonary disease is not a single disorder, but rather a spectrum of lung disorders caused by adverse reactions to various medications or substances.
+Patients without previous pulmonary disease may develop respiratory symptoms, chest radiograph changes, deterioration of pulmonary function, histologic changes, or several of these findings in association with medication therapy or illicit drug use.
+Over 150 medications or substances have been reported as causing pulmonary disease; the mechanism is rarely known, but many medications are thought to provoke a hypersensitivity response.
+Some medications (eg, nitrofurantoin) can cause different injury patterns in different patients..
+Some medications (eg, nitrofurantoin) can cause different injury patterns in different patients.

-Depending on the drug, drug-induced syndromes can cause interstitial fibrosis, organizing pneumonia, asthma, noncardiogenic pulmonary edema, pleural effusions, pulmonary eosinophilia, pulmonary hemorrhage, or veno-occlusive disease (see table Substances With Toxic Pulmonary Effects).
+Depending on the medication or substance, drug-induced syndromes can cause interstitial fibrosis, organizing pneumonia, asthma, noncardiogenic pulmonary edema, pleural effusions, pulmonary eosinophilia, pulmonary hemorrhage, or veno-occlusive disease (see table Substances With Toxic Pulmonary Effects).

 Table